information

 2. b.
 Stormwater, groundwater discharge or other waters discharged to the City’s storm sewer and drainage system must comply with the Stormwater Management Manual, the Source Control Manual, and Chapter 17.38.

 4. D. All components of the City sewer, storm sewer and drainage system must be located within public rights-of-way, including easements.
 The width of public rights-of-way must be adequate to allow reasonable access for inspection, maintenance, repair and replacement, using standard construction methods.
 The minimum width for City sewer, storm sewer or drainage easements located outside of the public right-of-way is 15 feet.
-The Director may require enlargement of an easement as necessary to address topographic conditions, the design of the improvement, or other relevant factors.
+The City Administrator may require enlargement of an easement as necessary to address topographic conditions, the design of the improvement, or other relevant factors.